Link11 WAAP

 For each request, Link11 WAAP will evaluate all active Global Filters.
 The request will receive tags from all Filters which match it.

-Three types of Global Filters
+Two types of Global Filters

-There are two types of Global Filters visible to admins:
+There are two types of Global Filters:

-Self-managed Global Filters
+System-managed Global Filters

 Administration